daniyal-abbassi/telegrafjs-starting-tutorial/README.md

   ctx.reply("You select song file!");
 });

-// Handler for the 'persion' callback bot.action("persion", (ctx) => {
+// Handler for the 'lang_fa' action
+bot.action("persion", (ctx) => {
   ctx.answerCbQuery(); // Stop loading
   ctx.reply("you select persion, such a beautifull chose!");